-Shift Patterns
+Shift patterns

-The working week is 37.5 hours and you should not be on placement for more than 150 hours in any 4 week period.
-European Union Working Time Directives mean that you should not work more than 48 hours in one week.
+The working week is 37.5 hours, and you should not be on placement for more than 150 hours in any 4-week period.
+Working Time Directives mean that you should not work more than 48 hours in one week.
 Ideally, students should not work more than 42 hours whilst at UWE to ensure that you are fully rested and able maximise your learning whilst on placement.
 This also applies if you are making up time in the placement.
-The maximum hours to be worked over a 4 week period are 192 hours.
-For more information; see EU Working Time Directive.
+The maximum hours to be worked over a 4-week period are 192 hours.
+For more information, see EU Working Time Directive.

-Students are expected to work the shift pattern adhered to by the placement and follow their named mentor as closely as possible and for at least 40% of the time (NMC requirement).
+Students are expected to work the shift pattern adhered to by the placement and follow their named clinical supervisors as closely as possible.
 However, in some placement areas, it may not be possible to work the same shift pattern as registered staff.
+Shifts are rostered by the placement lead or their delegated midwife for the clinical placement area.
 As is the expectation for registered staff and to meet the NMC requirements, students are expected to manage their child caring responsibilities around their shift patterns.
-Shifts are rostered by your mentor or the key mentor for the clinical placement area.
 You may make requests for certain shift patterns with a minimum of two weeks' notice.
-Your mentor is not obliged to grant your request.
+Your placement lead is not obliged to grant your request.
 You should be mindful of the needs of other students on placement with you and ensure that requests for weekends or nights are fair.

 Students should work the full range of shift patterns.
-Shift patterns vary but a long day is counted as 12 hours.

-It is an NMC requirement that students undertake 24 hour, 7 day care and so students are expected to undertake night duty and weekends (Saturday and Sunday).
-Students should not work more than 1 weekend in 3 or more than 3 consecutive night shifts and are not expected to work a night shift which ends on the morning of a scheduled University day, or starts in the evening of a University day.
+It is an NMC requirement that students undertake 24-hour, 7-day care and so students are expected to undertake night duty and weekends (Saturday and Sunday).
+Students should not work more than 1 weekend in 2 or more than 3 consecutive night shifts and are not expected to work a night shift which ends on the morning of a scheduled University day or starts in the evening of a University day.

-Sickness and Absence Reporting
+Sickness and absence reporting

-Reporting absence fulfils the conduct of a professional practitioner and it is an expectation that all students will comply with this and "uphold the reputation of your chosen profession at all times" (NMC, 2009a).
-It is essential the University maintains a record of any absences as it is a requirement of the NMC that all Nursing and Midwifery students have completed 2500 hours in clinical practice.
+Reporting absence fulfils the conduct of a professional practitioner, and it is an expectation that all students will comply with this.
+It is essential the University maintains a record of any absences as it is a requirement of the NMC that all Nursing and Midwifery students have completed 2300 hours in clinical practice.
 Failure to complete the required hours by the end of the three years will result in sickness/absence time being completed to make up hours and delay NMC registration and allocation of personal identification numbers (PINs).